Lexus ES Review 2025: Price, specs & boot space

 What’s the best Lexus ES model/engine to choose?

-Guess what?
 You don’t get a choice when it comes to the engine in the Lexus ES as there’s only one and it’s a petrol-electric hybrid.
-The 2.5-litre four-cylinder petrol unit is spliced with an electric motor to produce a combined 218PS.
+The 2.5-litre four-cylinder petrol unit is spliced with an electric motor to produce a combined 248PS.

 With just one powertrain, your big decision is which trim to choose.
-There are four to pick from, comprising the base ES, ES Premium Edition, F Sport and Takumi.
-The latter is the most luxurious, while the F Sport has a more dynamic outlook.
-Yet there’s nothing missing from the standard ES, so this is the one we’d head towards.
+There are three to pick from, comprising the base ES Premium, Premium Plus and Takumi.

 What other cars are similar to the Lexus ES?

 Lined up against the wall as rivals for the Lexus ES are the usual suspects.
-They are the Audi A6, BMW 5 Series and Mercedes E-Class from Germany, while the British connection is taken care of by the Jaguar XF.
+They are the Audi A6, BMW 5 Series and Mercedes E-Class from Germany.
+The Jaguar XF was a competitor, but that's since been canned.

 The BMW is the one keener drivers will gravitate towards, while the Mercedes appeals for its comfort and elegant cabin.
-The Audi A6 has a more avant-garde appeal, while the Jaguar is the Union Jack in automotive form with supremely comfortable ride.
+The Audi A6 has a more avant-garde appeal.

 Comfort and design: Lexus ES interior

-"In keeping with the Lexus ES’s comfort rather than sporting approach, the driving position is a little more upright than you’ll find in the likes of the BMW 5 Series or Jaguar XF.
+"In keeping with the Lexus ES’s comfort rather than sporting approach, the driving position is a little more upright than you’ll find in the likes of the BMW 5 Series.
 It gives superb support and the front seats are deeply cushioned to give an old-fashioned armchair feel, yet there is also sufficient side bolstering to keep you in place during cornering."

-In every ES, there is of space for the driver’s head and shoulders, as well as a huge range of electric seat adjustment for the shortest or tallest drivers.
+There is enough space for the driver’s head and shoulders and a huge range of electric seat adjustments for the shortest or tallest drivers.
 For anyone in between these two extremes, you will also find it easy to attain the right driving position as the steering wheel also moves for height and angle.

 The view from the driver’s seat is good to the front and sides, but the sloping rear pillars restrict vision when changing lanes or pulling out of side streets at an angle.

-Looking inside the cockpit, the digital dash display is clear and easy to read and the controls are clustered in a way that makes them easy to reach for.
-That includes the two unusual looking rotary control jutting out of the main binnacle that operate the traction control and driving modes.
+Looking inside the cockpit, the digital dash display is clear and easy to read, and the controls are clustered in a way that makes them easy to reach.
+That includes the two unusual-looking rotary controls jutting out of the main binnacle that operate the traction control and driving modes.
 At first, they seemly strangely positioned, but you soon forget they are there unless you want to alter which mode the car is in when you have instant access.

-For 2021 Lexus hasn't changed the granite-hewn quality or array of old-school buttons (we kind of like that), but it has brought in an improved infotainment system.
-The menu designs and features aren't massively enhanced, but the screen itself is closer to the driver and is now touch operated.
+Lexus hasn't changed the granite-hewn quality or array of old-school buttons (we kind of like that), but it has brought in an improved infotainment system.
+The menu designs and features aren't massively enhanced, but the screen itself is closer to the driver and is now touch-operated.

 Quality and finish

-Everywhere you look, there are neat little touches to the way the materials are finished or mixed to provide just enough contrast to make it easy to pick out the right button or dial.
-There’s even a softness to the lighting of the ES’s instruments’ that makes it feel like a cut above the herd in a sector where high quality is the norm.
+Everywhere you look, neat little touches are made to the way the materials are finished or mixed to provide just enough contrast to make it easy to pick out the right button or dial.
+The ES’s instruments’ lighting is even soft, making it feel like a cut above the herd in a sector where high quality is the norm.

-Infotainment: Touchscreen, USB, nav and stereo in the Lexus ES
+Infotainment: Touchscreen, USB, sat-nav and stereo in the Lexus ES

-The graphics aren't the most slick, either, but once up and running the sat-nav works well and the actual touch response is pretty crisp.
-There's also shortcut keys on the dash for various functions, while you can bypass the system and use the standard Apple CarPlay and Android Auto connectivity instead.
+The graphics aren't the most slick, either, but once up and running, the sat-nav works well, and the actual touch response is pretty crisp.
+There are also shortcut keys on the dash for various functions, while you can bypass the system and use the standard Apple CarPlay and Android Auto connectivity instead.

 The main digital dial display isn't as large as that on some rivals, nor does it have the cool sat-nav graphics of Audi's Virtual Cockpit.
 But it is configurable to some extent, and the display itself is fine.